BIATeam/BIADocs/docs/40-DeveloperGuide/15-RightManagement/30-Role.md

   }
 ```

-The acces to the screens are filtered with the data.permision attribut in the Routes definition of the module.
+The access to the screens are filtered with the data.permission attribute in the Routes definition of the module.
 ```js
 export let ROUTES: Routes = [
   {